 There are many types of buttercream.
 This one is an American buttercream recipe.

 An American buttercream is the same as frosting.
-Frosting is different however from icing.
+The frosting is different, however, from icing.
 Icing does not have a butter base.

 Related Buttercream Recipes

-- 1 tsp Vanilla (clear vanilla if you want white frosting)
+- 1 teaspoon Vanilla clear vanilla if you want white frosting

 - 3 Tbs.
 Milk